 Black History Month

-In honour of February being Black History Month, we are highlighting a selection of important primary source databases available to you through Queen’s University Library:
+In honour of February being Black History Month, we have created a Gallery of Ebooks highlighting Black History that can be accessed at home and a libguide on Black History and STEM!
+In addition, we are highlighting a selection of important electronic primary source collections available through Queen’s University Library and beyond:

 - African American Newspapers: the 19th Century and African American Newspapers, 1827-1998